 Let's first return to the original definition of absolute value: "| x | is the distance of x from zero."
-For instance, since both −2 and 2 are two units from zero, we have | –2 | = | 2 | = 2:
+For instance, both −2 and +2 are two units from zero, as you can see in the image below:

 With this definition and picture in mind, let's look at some absolute value inequalities.

-The number 1 will work, as will –1; the number 2.99 will work, as will −2.99.
-In other words, all the points between −3 and 3, but not actually including −3 or 3, will work in this inequality.
-Then the solution looks like this:
+However, the number 2.99 will work, as will −2.99.
+In other words, all the points between −3 and 3, but not actually including −3 or 3, will work as solutions to this inequality.
+So, graphically, the solution looks like this:

 | 2x + 3 | < 6

-Then the solution to | 2x + 3 | < 6 is the interval –9/2 < x < 3/2.
+The solution to the original absolute-value inequality, | 2x + 3 | < 6, is this interval:

 The other case for absolute value inequalities is the "greater than" case.
-Let's first return to the number line, and consider the inequality | x | > 2.

 x < −2 or x > 2

 | 2x − 3 | > 5

 This PAIR of inequalities is the solution to the original absolute-value inequality.

 There is another situation you might encounter: You'll be given a pair of inequalities, and you'll be asked to find the corresponding absolute-value inequality.
 This process can feel a bit weird, so I'll give a couple examples of how it works.

-I first look at the endpoints.
-Negative two and four are six units apart.
+To figure this out, I first look at the endpoints.
+Minus two and plus four are six units apart.
 Half of six is three.
-So I want to adjust this inequality so that it relates to −3 and 3, instead of to −2 and 4.
-To accomplish this, I see that I can adjust the values at the left- and right-hand ends by subtracting 1 from all three "sides":
+This tells me that I want to adjust this inequality so that it relates to −3 and +3, instead of to −2 and +4.
+To accomplish this, I see that I can adjust the values at the left- and right-hand ends by subtracting 1 from all three "sides" of the inequality:

 −2 < x < 4